Hydration

 Make Hydration a Habit

 Let your kids know that hydration is important.
 Help keep your child hydrated — get them in the habit of drinking fluids every 20 minutes during activity and after it ends.
+Pair a favorite sports drink with a nutritious snack.
+On busy days, plan for extra hydration opportunities by drinking more fluids the night before or during breakfast.

 DO IT